The Uranus Experiment

-Although shot in microgravity conditions, the scene does not count as an example of sex in space because it was shot in the Earth's atmosphere below the Kármán line.

 The filming process for the microgravity scene was particularly difficult from a technical and logistical standpoint.
 Budget constraints allowed for only one take for the microgravity shot.
 The other "zero-gravity" shots in the film are faked.

 Described as an "anal space opera", the film features music by Liam Howlett from The Prodigy and Robert Del Naja from Massive Attack.

 Its director John Millerman was nominated in the Best Script category in the 1999 Nebula Awards by a disgruntled group of science fiction authors as a protest against the policies of the awarding body.
 It did not win the award, which was won by M. Night Shyamalan for his script for his film The Sixth Sense.

 Regarding the possibility of amateurs hiring a parabolic flight plane to emulate the film, Berth Milton, Jr, the CEO of Private Media Group, said that "You would not want to be afraid of flying, that's for sure!"